Nearly all cyclists use long intervals in one form or another.

 Used in conjunction, these short and long interval formats will provide great “coverage” of training stimuli in both the lower and higher end of the high-intensity spectrum.

-Good luck with your long intervals!
+Good luck with your 4×8 session!

 This study demonstrates that a 4×8 minute interval format induces greater performance enhancement in a group of recreational cyclists when compared to 4×16 minute “threshold training” or 4×4 minute “VO2 max training”.